-Phishing is the act of attempting to acquire important, personal information such as passwords, credit card number, bank account information, by pretending to be a legitimate source.
+Phishing is the act of attempting to acquire important, personal information such as passwords or credit card numbers, by pretending to be a legitimate source.
 A common way to accomplish this sort of attack is via phishing emails.
 There has been an influx of phishing email attacks against university users, making knowledge about phishing attacks and password security incredibly important for UW-Eau Claire faculty, staff, and students.

 This documentation includes information on the following topics:

-View this commercial created by LTS advertising the dangers if phishing attacks and how to guard against them.
+View this commercial created by LTS, advertising the dangers of phishing attacks and how to guard against them.

 When a hacker is provided with your password via a phishing attack, he or she has access to all your personal information on record with UW-Eau Claire.
 This means a hacker could do the following (and more):